KelseyRMonson/Umbrella-Academy/Command-Line/Command-Line_Exercise.md

         The `*` wildcard will be expanded to match all files and directories in the current working directory.

     - *Print the paths:*
-        For each file or directory matched, the `printf` command will print its full path, followed by a newline.
+        For each file or directory matched, the `printf` command will print its full path, followed by a new line.

     - *Save to a text file:*
         Instead of displaying the output of the command in the terminal, `>` will redirect the output to a new file, `samplelist.txt`.